RelationalAI/rai-gnns-tutorial/HM/installation.md

 4. In a SQL Worksheet, run [import_data.sql](/HM/setup/3_import_data.sql)
 5. In a SQL Worksheet, run [create_tasks.sql](/HM/setup/4_create_tasks.sql)
 6. In a SQL Worksheet, run [create_notebooks.sql](/HM/setup/5_create_notebooks.sql)
 7. Under Notebooks in the Snowflake UI you can view the Python notebooks created by this tutorial.
-Note that you will need to install some [Python](#loading-python-packages) packages and the [RelationalAI GNN](#loading-the-rai_gnns_experimental.zip-python-package) Python package and also [provide access to S3](#external-access) for the notebooks to work.
+Note that you will need to install some [Python](#loading-python-packages) packages, the [RelationalAI GNN](#loading-the-rai_gnns_experimentalzip-python-package) Python package and also [provide access to S3](#external-access) for the notebooks to work.

 ## Account & User (optional)